rouzwawi/grpc-kotlin/README.md

 ### Server

 After compilation, you'll find the generated Kotlin stubs in an `object` named `GreeterGrpcKt`.
-Both the service base class and client stub will use `suspend` and `ReceiveChannel<T>` instead of the typical `StreamObserver<T>` interfaces.
+Both the service base class and client stub will use `suspend` and `Channel<T>` instead of the typical `StreamObserver<T>` interfaces.

+All functions have the [`suspend`] modifier so they can call into any suspending code, including the [core coroutine primitives] like `delay` and `async`.

+All the server streaming calls are extensions to `ProducerScope<TReply>` so they can `send()` messages to the caller.

+All client streaming calls receive an argument of `ReceiveChannel<TRequest>` where they can `receive()` messages from the caller.

-Here's an example server that demonstrates how each type of endpoint is implemented, either as a [`suspend`] function for unary responses or using a [core coroutine primitives] like `produce` to create a `ReceiveChannel`.
-Other top level primitives like `delay` are available for use too.
+Here's an example server that demonstrates how each type of endpoint is implemented.

 ```kotlin
 import kotlinx.coroutines.experimental.*